 Chamomile tea is an easy-to-make, natural preventative and treatment for stopping powdery mildew on plants.
 To use chamomile tea to stop mildew spread, make a strong batch of tea (using about 5-6 tbsp of dried chamomile flowers for every 3 cups of water), cool it, then store it in a spray container.
 Spray on infected plants (including the undersides of leaves) but do not spray plants in direct sunlight (as this can damage the leaves of sensitive species).
 Mixture stores for 2-3 days.

-Avoid Over-Fertilizing to Prevent Growth and Spread
+Avoid Over-Fertilizing to Prevent Powdery Mildew Growth

 An effortless way to control powdery mildew is to resist the urge to fertilize more than you need to.
 Nitrogen promotes growth, which means more of the tender, new flesh that’s particularly susceptible to powdery mildew infection.
 Control growth and you help control mildew spread.